LearnWeb3DAO/Defi-Exchange/README.md

     /**
      * addLiquidity helps add liquidity to the exchange,
      * If the user is adding initial liquidity, user decides the ether and CD tokens he wants to add
      * to the exchange.
-If we he adding the liquidity after the initial liquidity has already been added
+If he is adding the liquidity after the initial liquidity has already been added
-     * then we calculate the crypto dev tokens he can add, given the eth he wants to add by keeping the ratios
+     * then we calculate the Crypto Dev tokens he can add, given the Eth he wants to add by keeping the ratios
      * constant
      */
     export const addLiquidity = async (